 1318, Thomas born in England; s/o 2954288.
 Edmund de Dacre.

 10/20/1345, Commission of oyer and terminer to … on complaint by John de Moubray that … Thomas de Roos of Kendale, ‘chivaler,’ … Thomas de Dacre, ‘chivaler’, … John de Haryngton of Farleton, ‘chivaler,’ … entered his free chase … co.
 York.
 (S) CPRs.

 1356, Thomas in possession of Heysham manor.
 [Heysham was famed for the excellence of its bows and arrows.]

 Child of Thomas and ?:

 i.
-Edmund de Dacre (738572), born ~1350 in England.
+Edmund de Dacre (738572), born ~1350 in Lancashire, England.